zaikunzhang/vim-commentary/README_stbdev.md

-This is the stable repository of vim-commentary.
+This is a development repository of vim-commentary.